Chapter 4: CEV — The True Profitability Indicator in Spin

 The Chips EV (CEV), or "chip expectation", represents the average number of chips you win per game, factoring out the variance caused by luck in all-in confrontations.

-📊 CEV estimates how many chips you should have won on average if each all-in had played out according to the probabilities, rather than what actually happened.
-It is therefore more relevant than ITM for evaluating your skill level, as it doesn’t take into account the luck (or bad luck) you may have had when all-in.
+CEV estimates how many chips you should have won on average if each all-in had played out according to the probabilities, rather than what actually happened.
+It is therefore more relevant than ITM for evaluating your skill level, as it doesn't take into account the luck (or bad luck) you may have had when all-in.

 For example:

-• If you go all-in with a 70% chance of winning a 300-chip pot, the software will assign you +210 CEV for that spot (0.7 × 300).
+If you go all-in with a 70% chance of winning a 300-chip pot, the software will assign you +210 CEV for that spot (0.7 × 300).

-• If you lose the pot, you will still get +210 CEV, even though you didn’t actually win anything.
+If you lose the pot, you will still get +210 CEV, even though you didn't actually win anything.

 The minimum CEV required to be profitable can be calculated from the theoretical minimum ITM needed to break even (as explained in the previous chapter).
 Let's take the example of Betclic, where an ITM of 35.9% is required to be profitable:

-Assume there are 1500 chips in play per game, with each player starting with 500 chips (which is the standard setup in regular Spins).
+Assume there are 1,500 chips in play per game, with each player starting with 500 chips (which is the standard setup in regular Spins).
 The calculation of the minimum required CEV is as follows:

-With an ITM of 35.9% and a total of 1500 chips in play, we get:
+With an ITM of 35.9% and a total of 1,500 chips in play, we get:

-This means you would need a CEV of 38.5 to be profitable on Betclic—in other words, you need to win an average of 38.5 chips per game.
+This means you would need a CEV of 38.5 to be profitable on Betclic — in other words, you need to win an average of 38.5 chips per game.

 CEV in practice

-CEV is automatically calculated by your poker tracker (an essential tool for any Spin player).
-We’ll cover trackers in more detail later, but just know that they provide valuable statistics (including your CEV) to help you track your long-term performance.
+We'll cover trackers in more detail later, but just know that they provide valuable statistics (including your CEV) to help you track your long-term performance.

-We can calculate this player’s CEV by dividing the Net Expected Chips Won by the number of games.
-That gives 320,000 / 4,710, which is a CEV of approximately 68.
+We can calculate this player's CEV by dividing the EV (chips) by the number of games.

 How many games do you need to know your CEV?